Final Cut Pro X: Apple’s bet against track-based editing

 Many editors don’t understand why Apple have abandoned the track-based editing metaphor.

-Tracks have been Mac applications since Macromind VideoWorks in 1985:
+Tracks have been in Mac applications since Macromind VideoWorks in 1985:

 Image source: Jamie Fenton